upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/synthesis.md

 # Synthesis: Coverage across families of approaches

-The previous pages analyzed major families of approaches using a shared analytical lens: the governance–knowledge matrix.
-Each family was examined in terms of its dominant governance mode and the primary knowledge object it treats as governable.
+The governance–knowledge matrix, applied to major families of approaches, reveals a consistent structural pattern in how software systems are governed.
+Across methodologies, project and portfolio frameworks, architecture-centric practices, governance standards, and tool-centric approaches, governance effort concentrates in specific configurations while remaining comparatively sparse in others.

-This page consolidates those observations.
-Its purpose remains analytical rather than evaluative.
-It does not rank approaches or suggest superiority.
-Instead, it identifies structural patterns of emphasis across families and relates them to the recurring challenges identified in the upstream problem space.
+This page synthesizes those patterns.
+Its purpose is not evaluative; it does not rank or dismiss approaches.
+Instead, it identifies structural asymmetries in governance distribution and relates them to the recurring challenges articulated in the upstream problem space.

 Two complementary perspectives are used: